 We lease office space, data storage facilities, equipment and certain maintenance requirements under long-term non-cancelable operating leases.
-Future minimum lease payments required under non-cancelable obligations as of January 31, 2016 are as follows:
+Future minimum lease payments required under non-cancelable obligations as of January 31, 2017 are as follows:

-Pa yment du ie b y period (in thousands) Le ss than 1 year 1-3 years 3-5 years Μ ore than 5 years Total Office Lease Obligations \$ 1,685 \$ 3,214 \$ 3,398 \$ 9,983 \$ 18,280 Data Storage and Equipment Lease Obligations 207 89 67 4 367 Total \$ 1,892 \$ 3,303 \$ 3,465 \$ 9,987 \$ 18,647
+Paym ent du e by period (in thousands) Less than 1 year 1-3 years 3-5 years More than 5 years Total Office Lease Obligations \$ 2,398 \$ 6,615 \$ 7,171 \$ 18,165 \$ 34,349 Data storage and equipment lease obligations 188 283 88 559 Processing services agreement 825 1,650 825 3,300 Telephony services 244 224 468 Total \$ 3,655 \$ 8,772 \$ 8,084 \$ 18,165 \$ 38,676

-On May 15, 2015, the Company entered into a lease agreement to expand its headquarters in Draper, Utah.
-The lease provides for a new landlord to construct a building at its cost and to use reasonable efforts to substantially complete the building by July 2016.
-The Company has no risk of loss during the construction period.
-The lease will commence upon the substantial completion and delivery of the building to the Company and has an initial term of 129 months thereafter, with an option for the Company to extend the lease for two additional five-year periods.
-The Company will be responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.0 million, with 2.5% annual increases.
+Office lease obligations-On May 15, 2015, the Company entered into a lease agreement to expand its headquarters in Draper, Utah.
+The lease provides for the new landlord to construct a building at its cost.
+The lease commenced upon the substantial completion and delivery of the building to the Company on July 1, 2016 and has an initial term of 129 months thereafter, with an option for the Company to extend the lease for two additional five-year periods.
+The Company is responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.0 million, with 2.5% annual increases.
 In conjunction with the aforementioned lease, the Company entered into an amended and restated lease agreement for its existing office space at its headquarters in Draper, Utah.
+The lease for two additional five-year periods.
+The Company is responsible for payment of taxes and operating expenses for its portion with the aforementioned lease, the Company entered into an amended and restated lease agreement for its existing office space at its headquarters in Draper, Utah.
 The lease commenced on July 1, 2015 and has an initial term of 129 months thereafter, with an option for the Company to extend the lease for two additional five-year periods.
-The company will be responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.6 million, with 2.5% annual increases.
-In conjunction with the aforementioned lease, the Company to extend the lease for two additional five-year periods.
-The Company will be responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.6 million, with 2.5% annual increases.
+The Company is responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.6 million, with 2.5% annual increases.
 As a result of the foregoing transaction, the deferred rent balance of approximately \$470,000 was reversed during the year ended January 31, 2016.